Grid fin: Design characteristics

 Conventional planar control fins are shaped like miniature wings.
 By contrast, grid fins are a lattice of smaller aerodynamic surfaces arranged within a box.
 Their appearance has sometimes led them to be compared to potato mashers or waffle irons.

 Grid fins can be folded, pitched forward (or backwards), against the cylindrical body of a missile more directly and compactly than planar fins, allowing for more compact storage of the weapon; this is of importance where weapons are launched from a tube or for craft which store weapons in internal bays, such as stealth aircraft.
 Generally, the grid fins pitch forward/backward away from the body shortly after the missile has cleared the firing craft.

 Grid fins have a much shorter chord (the distance between leading and trailing edge of the surface) than planar fins, as they are effectively a group of short fins mounted parallel to one another.
 Their reduced chord reduces the amount of torque exerted on the steering mechanism by high-speed airflow, allowing for the use of smaller fin actuators, and a smaller tail assembly overall.

 Grid fins perform very well at subsonic and supersonic speeds, but poorly at transonic speeds; the flow causes a normal shockwave to form within the lattice, causing much of the airflow to pass completely around the fin instead of through it and generating significant wave drag.
 At high Mach numbers, grid fins flow fully supersonic and can provide lower drag and greater maneuverability than planar fins.

 Application in reusable launch vehicles

-Grid fins are used on the Falcon 9 rocket for increased precision and accuracy in control of the landing location for reusable launch vehicles.
+Grid fins are used on the SpaceX Falcon 9 rocket for increased precision and accuracy in control of the landing location for reusable launch vehicles.
 It therefore helps the rocket to land on the landing pad or on the autonomous spaceport drone ship more precisely with good accuracy.
 The grid fin development effort is a part of the SpaceX reusable launch system development program that has been underway since 2012.
 The first hypersonic flight test with grid fins was in February 2015, and grid fins were subsequently used on all reusable Falcon 9 experimental test landings and, eventually, after December 2015, an increasing number of successful first stage landings and recoveries.